pascalleclercq/spring-boot-tcc-rest/README.md

   <version>LATEST</version>
 </dependency>
 ```
-where LATEST correspond to the latest possible version found.
+where LATEST corresponds to the latest possible version found.

 maven will grab automatically all required dependencies transitively.

 Then start the Coordinator HTTP server like this :

 java com.atomikos.icatch.tcc.rest.Server 8080

-where 8080 reoresents the port of the http server.
+where 8080 represents the port of the http server.